Bon Scott: Accolades, awards and tributes

 AC/DC's seventh studio album Back in Black was released as a dedication and tribute to Scott.
 In 2003, Scott was posthumously inducted into the Rock and Roll Hall of Fame as a member of AC/DC with his nephews present to accept the honour in his place.

 In 2003, Scott's final studio album with AC/DC, 1979's Highway to Hell ranked 199 on Rolling Stones "The 500 Greatest Albums of All Time".
 In 2004, the song "Highway to Hell" that Scott co-wrote with Malcolm and Angus Young ranked 254 on Rolling Stones The 500 Greatest Songs of All Time.

 In the July 2004 issue of UK magazine Classic Rock, Scott was rated as number one in a list of the "100 Greatest Frontmen", ahead of Freddie Mercury and Robert Plant.

 The French rock band Trust wrote their hit song "Ton dernier acte" ("Your Last Act") in memory of Scott in 1980.
 German hard rock band Kingdom Come wrote and recorded a song titled "Bon Scott" for their album, Ain't Crying for the Moon, as a tribute to the former AC/DC frontman.
 Romanian hard rock group Iris recorded the song "Ultimul mic dejun al lui Bon" ("Bon's Last Breakfast") as a tribute to Scott, released on their 1997 album Lună plină.

 Many artists perform live covers of songs that Scott wrote with AC/DC as a tribute to him.
 On 19 February 2005, the 25th anniversary of Scott's death, thrash metal band Megadeth performed a cover of "Problem Child" as a tribute.
 Singer and guitarist Dave Mustaine talked about how much Scott had influenced him.
 Hard rock band Guns N' Roses frequently perform "Whole Lotta Rosie" in concert and covered it in 1987.
-AC/DC performed their song "Ride On" only one time in 2001 as a tribute to Scott.
+AC/DC performed their own song "Ride On" only one time in 2001 as a tribute to Scott.